Susa Young Gates: Marriage to Alma B. Dunford

 In 1872, while living in St. George, Gates married Alma B. Dunford.
 Gates was sixteen years old at the time of their marriage.
 The couple received permission from Brigham to be married in the Endowment House in Salt Lake City and they were married on December 1.
 Their marriage was performed by Gates' friend and future president of the church Joseph F. Smith.
 Dunford was a cousin of Young's brother-in-law and worked as a dentist.
 After they were married, they moved to Salt Lake City where Dunford opened up a dentist office.
 Together, the couple had two children, Bailey and Leah.
 Following the birth of their second child, the family moved back to St. George and began to build a house.
-Dunford reportedly drank which caused Young to be unhappy in the marriage.
+Dunford reportedly drank, which caused her to be unhappy in the marriage.
 Before their house was completed, Dunford received a mission call to England.
 The family moved back to the Lion House in Salt Lake City while Dunford was in England.
 Following Dunford's departure, Gates and her children moved to Bloomington, Idaho to live with Dunford's parents.
 Shortly after they arrived in Idaho, Brigham died.

 Gates decided that she wanted to end her marriage to Dunford and sent him a letter saying so.
-Still a missionary in England, Dunford was shocked and hurt to find out that Young wanted to divorce.
+Still a missionary in England, Dunford was shocked and hurt to find out that Gates wanted to divorce.
 Dunford returned from England and the couple appeared in court to determine the specifics of their divorce.
-The relationship was so contentious that Gates ended being arrested and briefly incarcerated for a fight she had with Dunford over the division of property following their divorce.
+The relationship was so contentious that Gates ended up being arrested and briefly incarcerated for a fight she had with Dunford over the division of property following their divorce.
 Gates and Dunford officially divorced in 1877.
 Gates gained custody over their son, Bailey, while Dunford gained custody of Leah.
 Following the divorce, Gates was "devastated" by being separated from her daughter and faced with financial obligations that she could not afford.
-Gates did not receive alimony from the divorce, increasing her finical difficulties.
+Gates did not receive alimony from the divorce, increasing her financial difficulties.